Aditional Resources

 To launch BurmillaOS in QEMU from your dev version, you can either use make run, or customise the vm using ./scripts/run and its options.
 You can use --append your.kernel=params here and --cloud-config your-cloud-config.yml to configure the BurmillaOS instance you’re launching.

 You can SSH in using ./scripts/ssh.
 Your SSH keys should have been populated (if you didn’t provide your own cloud-config) so you won’t need a password.
-If you don’t have SSH keys, or something is wrong with your cloud-config, then the password is “burmilla”.
+If you don’t have SSH keys, or something is wrong with your cloud-config, then the password is “rancher”.

 If you’re on OS X, you can run BurmillaOS using xhyve instead of QEMU: just pass --xhyve to ./scripts/run and ./scripts/ssh.